kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 ## Version History

+### v2.1.5 (November 2023)
+- Alignment route is now exactly 50 shifts up to Visas.
+- Removed looting MC's Armband from route since it doesn't grant us any bonuses.
+- Removed looting Museum in Onderon Palace.
+- We now get Pontite Crystal and Ossus Keeper Robes as a reward from Queen Talia
+- Change of dialog with some thugs on Nar Shaddaa, found by the_kovic (saves ~40s)

 ### v2.1 (October 2023)
 - Updated Levelling Plan for easier use of Force Speed powers.
 - Updated Alignment Route.
 - Updated Credit Route / Shopping trips to be more accurate and efficient.
 - Updated dialog for first HK-47 Encounter.
-- Removed looting MC's Armband from route since it doesn't grant us any bonuses.
 - Updated dialog during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
 - Updated Kreia dialog on 'Ebon Hawk to Telos'.
-- Alignment route is now exactly 50 shifts up to Visas.
 - Updated dialog for Telos Station fast travel terminals.
 - Added new Goto's Yacht route found by Ninko (saves ~1 minute).
+- Added looting Museum in Onderon Palace for Pontite Crystal.
+- Due to looting in Onderon Palace we no longer get Ossus Keeper Robes.
 - Corrected a few incorrect dialog options throughout.
 - Added lightsaber upgrade after Palace, replacing Nextor with Pontite.
 - Updated dialog for endgame Atris Fight (saves 35 seconds).